People's Defence Force (Myanmar): Sagaing clashes

-The PDF, along with the Kachin Independence Army, began assaults on Tatmadaw positions in Katha, Sagaing around the end of May 2021, killing eight regime soldiers and injuring thirteen.
+The PDF, along with the Kachin Independence Army, began assaults on the Tatmadaw positions in Katha, Sagaing around the end of May 2021, killing eight regime soldiers and injuring thirteen.
 On 24 and 26 June 2021, combined PDF and KIA forces clashed with the Tatmadaw, reportedly killing at least 44 regime troops.

 On 15 January 2022, a combined force of PDF and All Burma Students' Democratic Front attacked two Tatmadaw ships approaching Katha from Shwegu using rocket-propelled grenades.
 This confrontation marks the first time ABSDF had engaged the Tatmadaw since the beginning of the coup, entering a war against the regime and openly siding with the PDF.

 On 1 February 2023, a local PDF shot down a Tatmadaw Mi-17 helicopter during a clash in Shwepyiaye, Homalin Township.
 On 8 and 9 February, a coalition of local PDFs, under the leadership of the NUG's defence ministry, launched an attack on "15 military targets in the region", killing 44 and injuring 8 regime troops.
 During the attack, 2 PDF soldiers were killed and 13 were injured.

+On 19 March 2023, the Chindwin Attack Force shelled the headquarters of the Northwestern Command in Monywa, as the junta leader Min Aung Hlaing was reportedly visiting there.
+Five out of eight mortar shells exploded on the checkpoint gates, and the regime troops are said to have retaliated with chemical bombs.

+On 3 November 2023, the PDF and the KIA launched an offensive in Kawlin.
+The offensive took four days, ending with the defending junta troops surrendering with the white flag.
+On 6 November, the NUG announced that they were able to seize the town and posted a photo of the PDF flag being flown at the Kawlin District Administration Department.
+This was the first district-level town that the PDF was able to take over.

+In December 2023, KNA and PDF seized a base in Tamu township, Sagaing Region.

+In the evening of 3 February 2024, the Tatmadaw forces began launching offensives from the north and south of Kawlin in order to recapture the town.
+The Tatmadaw was also reportedly using the Howitzer cannon and air support during the offensive.
+On 13 February, the PDF troops had to retreat and the junta was able to recapture the town.